EYES WIDE SHUT ANALYSIS - PART THREE

 Just as the set buildings that form the maze have multiple facades and yet their alter incarnations are not always completely obscured, it's entirely possible that language could be used in this fashion, like layerings of clothing.

-This area is inscribed with unintelligible graffiti, language that has grown so baroque and decorative that its meaning is obscured.
+This area is inscribed with unintelligible graffiti, language that has grown so baroque and decorative that its meaning is obscured but to the initiated.
+The outsider doesn't understand it.

-The film just seems inclined to etymological explorations, digging down to the meaning at the root of words which have morphed over time.
+The film just seems inclined to etymological explorations, digging down to the meaning at the root of words that have morphed over time.

 175 LS City street.
 (46:59)